day2daychallenge/cyphering/README.md

 #### Generate Public and Private keys Method:

-This functionality is used for generating public and private key.
-The output of this function will be json parameter which is contain your `public and private key`.
+This functionality is used for generating public and private key. it works Async.
+The output of this function will be json parameter which is contain your `public key and private key`.
 Please don't forget to store your `passPhrase` since you need it for decryption process.

 ###### Function:
 ```javascript